Jack-Rais/TradingBot/README.md

 # Trading Agent

-A tf_agents project to train an agent in a market environment.
+A Reinforcement Learning project of a Trading bot with tensorflow agents.